mambrosini/TakeMyMoney/README.md

 # TakeMyMoney
-- In order to resolve the firebase dependencies, you need to add (or update) from the SDK manager:
+- If the Firebase dependencies can't be resolved, you need to add (or update) from the SDK manager:
   * Google Play services
   * Google repository